 The Kemp Virtual LoadMaster is a version of the Kemp LoadMaster that runs as a virtual machine within a hypervisor and can provide all the features and functions of a hardware-based LoadMaster.

-This document describes the installation of the Virtual LoadMaster (VLM) within a VMware ESX or ESXi hypervisor environment.
+This document describes the installation of the Virtual LoadMaster (VLM) within a VMware hypervisor environment.

 The VMware virtual machine guest environment for the VLM, at minimum, must include:

 - 2 x virtual CPUs (reserve 2 GHz)

 - 16 GB disk space (sparse where possible)